runjak/TranscriptionDesk/tasks.md

         * What data needs storage?
         * How will CITE URNs look for this?
     * General configuration?
+    * Develop MySQl schema for this
+        * ER-Diagram
+        * SQL code
 2. Create a mock up for a possible TranscriptionDesk interface.
     * How can we present the website so that a user can transcribe something?
     * How can we present the selection of parts of scans?